Didiyano/google-it-automation-with-python/README.md

 This repository contains my personal notes, summaries, and practice files while I complete the
 🎓 **Google IT Automation with Python Specialization** on Coursera.

-All notes here are written in my own words to help me:
+All notes are documented here to help me:
 - Understand the lessons better
 - Learn at my own pace
 - Build a simple documentation habit